PLSC.LGST, BA, Two-Year Plan

 HIST 1200, 1210, or 2310 HIST 126, 127, 128, 136, 137, 146, 147 or 148

 Visit the Transfer Equivalency Guide for more information.
 Some courses not listed on the Transfer Equivalency Guide may still transfer to SU.
+For courses not found on this tool, compare course descriptions with SU’s Course Catalog to determine equivalent courses at your college/university.

-• Credits in major: 65
+• Credits in Major: 65

 Two-Year Plan for Students with Junior Standing